 “When a worker gets sick, a student also gets sick, and so student and worker safety is intimately connected and cannot be treated separately,” said Michael Marinelli, a senior from Baltimore City and leader of the United Students Against Sweatshops Local 54.
 “Protecting workers is protecting students and refusing to meet with workers who are demanding better protection is disrespectful to the students as well.”

-Amber Stewart, a rising sophomore, said that she feels like her academic advisor appointments have been more productive remotely because they are easier to schedule and more efficient than meeting in person.
-“The advisors are more relaxed, and we have benefited from that,” she said.
+Amber Stewart, a rising sophomore, said that she feels like her academic adviser appointments have been more productive remotely because they are easier to schedule and more efficient than meeting in person.
+“The advisers are more relaxed, and we have benefited from that,” she said.

 A university spokeswoman told Maryland Matters that the university’s most recent collective bargaining agreement with AFSCME Local 1072 contains provisions that allow for telework.

 “Campus unit leaders continue to consider employees’ requests for telework, and many divisions have already expanded telework options for staff.
 To further support employees, the University has expanded family care resources to meet the various caregiving needs of our employees,” spokeswoman Hafsa Siddiqi, wrote in an email.

 AFSCME recently agreed to begin collective bargaining negotiations and an introductory session was held on July 9, Siddiqi continued.
 “The University looks forward to productive talks with AFSCME and reaching an agreement on matters of interest to both parties, including telework.”